Last update: 2 weeks ago

 - Spray the grout and leave it to sit for about 5-10 minutes.
 Then rinse well.

 - Follow up with a baking soda paste, made by a little bit of water and the bicarbonate of soda.
 Adding a small amount of hydrogen peroxide can help create a stronger whitening paste.

 - Apply the paste on the grout and use the brush of choice to clean the dirt buildup.
 You can either leave the paste on for a few hours or scrub right away.

 - Rinse everything off.

-If you are looking for a way to clean your grout naturally, then this is the things to try.
-Vinegar is good for general disinfection and for killing nasty mould.
+If you are looking for a way to clean your grout naturally, then this is the thing to try.
+Vinegar is suitable for general disinfection and for killing nasty mould.
 You can keep your grout white with the help of baking soda and hydrogen peroxide.
 The good news is that you can save yourself some scrubbing if you decide to leave the paste on the grout for as long as possible.